Haplogroup I-BY316 / I-Y7626: Origins

 At the time when haplogroup I-BY316 came into existence, the Celts were beginning to expand from their traditional territory in southern Germany.
 The Germanic peoples were then presumed to be occupying a possible original homeland in southern Sweden and the Jutland peninsula (i.e. the presumed homeland of parent haplogroup I-Z63).
 There were surrounded on three sides by Kvens.
 They appear to have gone through a period in which they were conquered by the western Celts and remained subject to them (especially in Jutland).
 Triggered by the Gallic invasion, the Germanic peoples began expanding south-westwards along the North Sea coast and eastwards along the shores of the Baltic Sea.
 The push eastward along the Baltic Sea deep into Kven territory is assumed to coincide with the migration pattern of I-BY316.
 Historical records from the time of haplogroup origin are extremely sparse.
 The mythological king Fornjót of the Orkneyinga saga was said to have ruled over Kvenland roughly around the time of haplogroup origin.
 Interestingly some academic sources transcribe the name Fornjót as "the old Jute" which is significant because of the suspected origin of parent haplogroup I-Z63 in Jutland.
 Fornjót was eventually followed by the dynasty of "sea kings" starting with Heiti Gorsson.
 Even though mythology may be very far removed from historical truth, it nevertheless paints a picture of a strong seafaring tradition in the area of interest and can therefore help to explain the subsequent expansion of the haplogroup.
+The Rök Runestone, located in Sweden, includes a passage mentioning "Þjóðríkr the bold, chief of sea-warriors, ruled over the shores of the Hreiðsea.".
+This likely refers to Theodoric the Great, the Ostrogothic king, and his rule over parts of Italy and the Mediterranean.
+The inscription connects Theodoric to the "Hreiðsea," which is believed to be the Mediterranean Sea.
+The stone also mentions him sitting armed on his "Gothic horse" and being a protector of the Mærings, further tying him to Gothic identity.
+Hence there is a link between the sea kings of Norse saga and the Ostrogothic kings of Italy, whereby in genetic terms the Goths of Italy have had a particularly strong archeogenetic association with I-BY316.

 Archeological Record

+The earliest archeological sample of I-BY316 is CGG106524 at the Hestehavens Mose site near Hjørring in Denmark whereby C14 dating revealed the sample to be approximately 2,275 years old.
+The haplogroup was determined as I1a3a1a2a1b1a (PH3482/Y7627).
+The PH3482 haplogroup is estimated to have formed 2,800 ybp by YFull and as 700 BCE by FamilyTreeDNA.